Routing

 <button type="submit">Submit</button>

-Defining Routes in web.php
+Defining Modified Request Routes

 use App\Http\Controllers\ProfileController;